-We know tap water is flooded with fluoride but is there bottled water without fluoride?
+We know tap water is loaded with fluoride but is there bottled water without fluoride?

 How Much Fluoride Is Safe?

-Fluoride is a highly reactive and toxic substance that serves no essential function in human growth and development.
-With no signs of fluoride deficiency being identified in humans(1).
+Fluoride is a highly reactive and toxic substance.
+Which according to the EFSA (European Food Safety Authority) serves no essential function in human growth and development.
+With no signs of fluoride deficiency being identified in humans.1

 This means there is zero reason to put any fluoride in your body.